 When a child joins the school, parents/carers are asked if their child has any medical conditions including asthma on their enrolment form.
-If they have asthma they complete an asthma information form which is filed in the medical room.
+If they have asthma, they complete an asthma information form and a IHP must be complete, which is filed in the medical room.